 Slugs and snails like spinach as much we do, so use your best defences to keep your spinach safe.
 A heavy frost can also harm tender seedlings, so cloches and frost cloth can come in handy at this time of year.

 Surprisingly enough, lettuce and other salad crops also prefer the cool weather of spring.
 Even though we think mainly of eating them in summer, in spring salad crops really flourish and have the most sweet tender flavours.
 Growth is so quick that you only need a few plants in the early season to keep you going.
-Often you will find you can harvest great amounts and share with your friends and neighbours, only to look back a few days later and wonder if you had actually removed any foliage.
 As the weather warms up, this prolific growth slows and the plants become quick to bolt so you need to make more frequent succession plantings for a continual supply of delicious salad leaves.

 Even the young bright green leaves of beetroot can give a sweet earthy flavour with a full, satisfying texture.
 The tender young leaves of kale can also provide that wonderful mouth feel when you know you are eating something that is good for you and tastes great.

-Beyond leafy greens, that fresh raw crunch can be found in a full pod of sugarsnap, an immature pod of mangetout or in the sweet round peas of the podded variety.
+Peas are a great option too.
+That fresh raw crunch can be found in the new shoots and tendrils of newly sprouted pea plants, in an immature pea pod (mangetout), in the sweet round peas of the mature pods, and the full pod of sugarsnap peas.
 The best way to eat these is right there in the garden.

 Nasturtium flowers not only bring vibrant bright colour to lift a salad from shades of green, but offer a piquant flavour.
 They aren’t too fussy where they grow and will bring the added advantage of being a companion plant that repels some beetles and caterpillars and can draw aphids away from your more desirable plants.
 Nasturtiums are very vulnerable to frosts so need protecting.